Plant nutrients in soil: Phosphorus

-After nitrogen, phosphorus is probably the element most likely to be deficient in soils, although it often turns to be the most deficient in tropical soils where the mineral pool is depleted under intense leaching and mineral weathering while, contrary to nitrogen, phosphorus reserves cannot be replenished from other sources.
+After nitrogen, phosphorus is probably the element most likely to be deficient in soils, although it often turns to be the most deficient in tropical soils where the mineral pool is depleted under intense leaching and mineral weathering while, contrary to nitrogen, phosphorus reserves cannot be replenished from atmospheric sources.
 The soil mineral apatite is the most common mineral source of phosphorus, from which it can be extracted by microbial and root exudates, with an important contribution of arbuscular mycorrhizal fungi.
 The most common form of organic phosphate is phytate, the principal storage form of phosphorus in many plant tissues.
-While there is on average 1000 lb per acre (1120 kg per hectare) of phosphorus in the soil, it is generally in the form of orthophosphate with low solubility, except when linked to ammonium or calcium, hence the use of diammonium phosphate or monocalcium phosphate as fertilizers.
-Total phosphorus is about 0.1 percent by weight of the soil, but only one percent of that is directly available to plants.
-Of the part available, more than half comes from the mineralisation of organic matter.
-Agricultural fields may need to be fertilised to make up for the phosphorus that has been removed in the crop.
+In the soil, phosphorus is generally in the form of orthophosphate with low solubility, except when linked to ammonium or calcium, hence the use of diammonium phosphate or monocalcium phosphate as fertilizers.
+Total phosphorus is in average 0.06 percent by weight of the soil, but may vary by up to three orders of magnitude across the globe, and is mainly in organic form, not directly available to plants until organic matter is mineralized or phosphorus is transferred to the host plant by arbuscular mycorrhizal fungi.
+Agricultural fields may need to be fertilised to make up for the phosphorus that has been removed in the crop, but care must be taken that no surplus accumulates in soil in the long term.

-When phosphorus does form solubilised ions of H_{2}PO_{4}^{−}, if not taken up by plant roots these ions rapidly form insoluble calcium phosphates or hydrous oxides of iron and aluminum.
-Phosphorus is largely immobile in the soil and is not leached but actually builds up in the surface layer if not cropped.
-The application of soluble fertilisers to soils may result in zinc deficiencies as zinc phosphates form, but soil pH levels, partly depending on the form of phosphorus in the fertiliser, strongly interact with this effect, in some cases resulting in increased zinc availability.
+When phosphorus does form solubilised ions of H_{2}PO_{4}^{−}, if not taken up by plant roots these ions rapidly form insoluble calcium phosphates or hydrous oxides of iron and aluminium.
+Phosphorus is largely immobile in the soil and is not leached but actually builds up in the organic surface layer if not cropped.
+The application of soluble fertilizers to soils may result in zinc deficiencies as zinc phosphates form, but soil pH levels, partly depending on the form of phosphorus in the fertiliser, strongly interact with this effect, in some cases resulting in increased zinc availability.
 Lack of phosphorus may interfere with the normal opening of the plant leaf stomata, decreased stomatal conductance resulting in decreased photosynthesis and respiration rates while decreased transpiration increases plant temperature.
-Phosphorus is most available when soil pH is 6.5 in mineral soils and 5.5 in organic soils.
+Phosphorus is most available when soil pH is 6.5 in mineral soils, and 5.5 in organic soils.